GTNewHorizons/GTNH-Dev-Doc/developer's code of conduct.md

 6) Include a flowchart if it involves adding a new recipe chain.
 Any new PR without it will be rejected no matter how good it can be.
 If you don’t know how, try [draw.io](https://draw.io).

 ## Balancing PRs
 They must follow the vision we have, and follow #4 of the Content Section.
-A PR about balancing should always be labeled as such, and only contain balancing changes. for IV and below, follow #2 of the Content creation section.
+A PR affecting balancing should always be labeled as such, and not be mixed in with other unrelated changes in the same PR.
+For IV and below, follow #2 of the Content creation section.
 For LuV and above, it must at least have 2 approvals, and one of them must be a member of the github's admin team (list of them [here](https://github.com/orgs/GTNewHorizons/teams/admin)).
 </div>